Bubbler-4/math-rs/README.md

 # Bubblemath

-A collection of mathematical algorithms in Rust
+A collection of mathematical algorithms in pure Rust

 ## Notes